AriaMinaei/raf-timing/README.md

-Timing api for high perf animations (experimental)
+Timing api based on raf for high perf animations (experimental)